AniveshGuptaOfficial/Books-For-My-University/README.md

 # Books-For-My-University

-Books4MU is an e-commerce website designed for engineering students, particularly those from Mumbai University (MU).
+Books4MU is an e-commerce website designed for engineering students, particularly those from My University.
 It offers a wide range of books with discounts up to 75%, free shipping on orders over $100, secure payments, easy returns, and 24/7 support.
 The website features a clean and modern design with a responsive layout, built using HTML, CSS, and JavaScript, and integrates the Swiper library for sliders.

 ## Features